-Chronic Intestinal Pseudo Obstruction (CIPO/CIPs) is a disorder of the digestive system known as a motility disorder, whereby the nerves and/or muscles in the gut don't work properly so the movement of food, fluid and air through the gut is disordered or absent.
+Chronic Intestinal Pseudo Obstruction (CIPs) is a disorder of the digestive system known as a motility disorder, whereby the nerves and/or muscles in the gut don't work properly so the movement of food, fluid and air through the gut is disordered or absent.
 Although it usually affects the small intestine and large bowel, some people may experience difficulties linked to their oesophagus and/or stomach.
 The term "pseudo-obstruction" is used to describe the disorder because patients have symptoms normally associated with an obstruction somewhere in the digestive tract and yet no physical blockage is present.
 The bladder can also be affected.
 Symptoms can be very similar to other conditions such as irritable bowel syndrome, colon cancer and inflammatory bowel disease, as the symptoms can be nonspecific and as a result many patients can be misdiagnosed.
-In healthy people, from mouth to anus the muscles work together in coordinated movements (peristalsis) to propel food and fluid down through the digestive tract.
-The digestive system breaks down nutrients into parts small enough for the body to absorb and use for energy, growth and cell repair.
-The first stage of digestion starts off in the mouth, the jaw and tongue work together to mechanically break down the food by chewing and the contents is mixed with saliva, produced by the salivary glands, which contain enzymes that start to chemically break the food down.
-The food is then moved to the back of the mouth ready to swallow.
-Once the swallow is triggered, the tongue pushes the food into the throat.
-A small flap of tissue, called the epiglottis, folds over the windpipe to prevent choking, and the food passes into the oesophagus.
-The brain signals the muscles of the oesophagus and peristalsis begins.
-When food reaches the end of the oesophagus, a ring like muscle, the lower oesophageal sphincter, relaxes and allows food to pass into the stomach (this sphincter normally stays closed to prevent backflow from the stomach).
-After food enters the stomach, the stomach muscles mix the food and liquid with digestive juices (hydrochloric acid, enzymes and other gastric juices).
-The stomach muscles contract periodically, churning food to enhance digestion, and then slowly empty the contents (over a period of $2\frac{1}{2}$ to $4\frac{1}{2}$ hours) called chyme, into the small intestine.
-Then the pyloric sphincter (a band of smooth muscle that connects the stomach and small intestine) opens and the partially digested food and stomach juices are pushed into the small bowel.
-The small intestine is where most chemical digestion takes place.
-The contraction of circular and longitudinal muscle of the small intestine mixes the partially digested food, or chyme, with digestive juices from the pancreas, liver and intestine, and moves it along the gut.
-Most of the digestive enzymes in the small intestine are secreted by the pancreas (in pancreatic juice) and enter the small intestine via the pancreatic duct.
-The liver produces bile and releases it to the small bowel (duodenum) and the gallbladder primarily stores, concentrates and releases bile; bile breaks down fats.
-Certain types of food start being absorbed in the stomach in small amounts, but most of the absorption of nutrition takes place in the small bowel.
-This means that the digested food molecules pass through the wall of the small intestine into the bloodstream.
-They are then carried around the body to where they are needed.
-A sphincter muscle, the ileocecal value, situated at the junction of the ileum (last portion of small bowel) and the colon, opens and the indigestible material passes into the colon, where water and other key nutrients are absorbed, solidifying it to form stool.
-Peristalsis is continuous and progressive, pushing the waste material towards the end of the digestive tract.
-The descending colon stores faeces that will eventually be emptied into the rectum and passed out through the anus.
+In healthy people, from mouth to anus the muscles work together in coordinated movements (peristalsis) to push food and fluid down through the digestive tract.
+It starts off in the mouth, the jaw and tongue working together to chew food and then move it to the back of the mouth ready to swallow.
+Once the swallow is triggered, the tongue and the muscles in the throat propel the food down past the windpipe opening, which closes off when you swallow, and then the oesophagus muscles which are like rings round the oesophagus work in unison to move the food down the gullet towards the stomach.
+The sphincter muscle at the top of the stomach then opens to allow the food into the stomach, where it is held for 2.5-4.5 hours so that the acid in the stomach can break down the food ready for it to move into the small bowel.
+Once ready, the pyloric sphincter (ring muscle at the opening between the stomach and small bowel) opens and the broken down food is pushed into the small bowel.
+Next, the pancreas secretes enzymes to break down the food further and the gall bladder secretes more enzymes and bile to continue to break down the food and now it is ready to be absorbed, though certain types of food start being absorbed in the stomach in small amounts, but most of the absorption of nutrition takes place in the small bowel.
+Once the nutrition and goodness has been absorbed from the mixture, now known as chyme, is moved out of the small bowel and into the colon.
+Here the fluid is absorbed from the chyme and stool is formed.
+This moves slowly through the colon until you go to the toilet.
 However, in Chronic Intestinal Pseudo Obstruction, any number of these processes can be affected.
 As the nerves and/or muscles are affected, causing inefficient or absent motility (movement), these processes don't work.
 The nerves don't always send the right messages to the muscles, meaning the food isn't propelled because the muscles aren't activated and given the message to push the food through, and/or the muscles themselves are too weak or have wasted away, meaning there isn't the muscle strength to propel the food through the gut.
 This causes numerous debilitating symptoms.
 What are the symptoms of Chronic Intestinal Pseudo Obstruction?
-Symptoms include: